henry-luo/mark-vsce/README.md

 This is the Visual Studio Code extension for Mark Notation.

+It provide syntax highlight for Mark Notation.

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 0.8.0
+### 0.8.1

-Initial release for Mark 0.8.0
+Initial release to VSC Marketplace.